 It can also provide you a way to make home ownership a relatively enjoyable experience.

 When we first were married we had a desire to own a house at some point in the future.
-At the time however, we knew that we weren’t financially or emotionally ready for the big responsibility.

 We focused on handling that first before we even gave serious thoughts to house hunting.